ioggstream/docker_dns/README.md

 ==========
 [![Build Status](https://travis-ci.org/infoxchange/docker_dns.png?branch=master)](https://travis-ci.org/infoxchange/docker_dns)

-A simple Twisted DNS server using custom TLD and Docker as the back end for IP resolution.
+A simple Twisted DNS server using custom TLD and Docker Event interface as the back end for IP resolution.

 To look up a container:
- - 'A' record query a container NAME that will match a container with a docker inspect command with '.d' as the TLD. eg: mysql_server1.d
+ - 'A' record query a container NAME that will match a container with a docker inspect command with '.docker' as the TLD. eg: mysql_server1.docker
+ - 'SRV' record query exposing the NAT informations

 Install/Run
 -----------